eminx/cocoso/skeleton.md

 email, aws services, 3rd party commeon services are in shared folder user role checks like isAdmin, isMember etc moved to user.roles.js under @users folder

+localhost tests for all collections and creating editing deleting collections with schema implementations.

+## What more ?

+Detailed optimisation on Schemas and more tests...

+Seperating Emails from methods to ther of files;
+  for example; Activity Mails will be in activities/activity.mails.js and will be imported to where it needs ....

 ## Completed Steps
 - API Structure
   - Reorganize Folder Structue